avinassh/brave-browser-hardening/README.md

 [The Commenter](https://chrome.google.com/webstore/detail/the-commenter/glhpoenomnnhjddjloedbjoeeianflod) | Check for comments on the web.
 [Tomato Clock](https://chrome.google.com/webstore/detail/tomato-clock/enemipdanmallpjakiehedcgjmibjihj) | Egg timer for your Browser.
 [VectorDraw - Paint on Tab](https://chrome.google.com/webstore/detail/vectordraw-paint-on-tab/ncffpnjojecpmbbejgficgcphjijfigc) | Pain on tabs, useful if you do some videos and want to show something.
-[vidIQ Vision for YouTube](https://chrome.google.com/webstore/detail/vidiq-vision-for-youtube/pachckjkecffpdphbpmfolblodfkgbhl) | YouTube statistics (needs login for advance functions!)
 [Web Scrobbler](https://chrome.google.com/webstore/detail/web-scrobbler/hhinaapppaileiechjoiifaancjggfjm) | Web Scrobbler helps online music listeners to scrobble their playback history.
 [WebWormhole](https://chrome.google.com/webstore/detail/webwormhole/jhombkhjanncdalcbcahinpjoacaiidn) | WebWormhole lets you send files from one place to another.
-[YouTube Dislike Count which doesn't need external API call](https://textbin.net/8iyxfntpaa) | Userscript solution which works without any external API, an extension but with external calls is available [here](https://chrome.google.com/webstore/detail/youtube-dislike-button-co/mjnhacklcfliofhdgnkemmkioinkhcnk?ucbcb=1).
+[YouTube Dislike Count which doesn't need external API call](https://textbin.net/8iyxfntpaa) | Userscript solution which works without any external API, an extension but with external calls is available [here](https://chrome.google.com/webstore/detail/youtube-dislike-button-co/mjnhacklcfliofhdgnkemmkioinkhcnk).
+[papers-with-video](https://chrome.google.com/webstore/detail/papers-with-video/aflnhgmklenfljibnfellgkmdpmmoekf) | Add a video icon to the paper title on arxiv.org if a conference video exists for the paper.
+[vidIQ Vision for YouTube](https://chrome.google.com/webstore/detail/vidiq-vision-for-youtube/pachckjkecffpdphbpmfolblodfkgbhl) | YouTube statistics (needs login for advance functions!)

 [🔝 Back to top 🔝](#)